dajabe/createnote/README.md

 For me this opens neovim with the filename `YYYY-MM-DD_daily_reflections.md`

-There are otherways to set this up but that's what works for me right now.
+This is what works for me right now.
 Feel free to submit PRs for the README if you want offer some alternatives